-- More detail than traditional processor vendors have, and detail available immediately whenever they want. - Will processor vendors offer their own clouds just to get the same data?
+- More detail than traditional processor vendors have, and detail available immediately whenever they want. - Will processor vendors offer their own clouds? - Intel Developer Cloud launched Sep 2022 for early access to chips and software [Robinson 22]

 Machine-learning aided processor design